-Soon after launch, it was realised (from comparisons of sources in the self-cal field observed at successive dates) that telescope throughput was steadily decreasing due to the build-up of water ice on the mirrors in \Euclid's instrument cavity.
+Soon after launch, it was realised (from comparisons of sources in the self-cal field observed at successive dates) that the telescope throughput was steadily decreasing due to the build-up of water ice on the mirrors in \Euclid's instrument cavity.
 This was expected and is common in spacecraft \citep{Schirmer-EP29}.
 A first thermal decontamination campaign was carried out on 12 March 2024 when folding mirror 3 (FoM3) and the tertiary mirror (M3) were heated to 160\,K \citep[for the telescopic design see][]{EuclidSkyOverview}.
 This restored the throughput to levels observed immediately after launch.
 However, the throughput rapidly dropped once more.
 After a second decontamination campaign on 6 June 2024, heating FOM3 only, the throughput returned to immediate post-launch levels and has remained stable since.

-These variations in observed throughput indicate that a single photometric zero point is inadequate, especially when throughput changes rapidly, such as between the two decontamination campaigns.
-We therefore developed an alternative method to compute the zero point for each exposure using a direct comparison with Gaia photometry.
+These variations in observed throughput indicate that a single photometric zero-point is inadequate, especially when throughput changes rapidly, such as between the two decontamination campaigns.
+We therefore developed an alternative method to compute the zero-point for each exposure using a direct comparison with Gaia photometry.